 Our daughter Deanna has been a Special Education teacher and administrator for a number of years and works for the Texas School for the Blind and Hearing Impaired.
 A few years ago she was selected as Teacher of the Year in Texas by two different organizations.
 Deanna is a single parent, adopting a little girl almost seven years ago, named Gisela.

 We also have two adult grandchildren by Jeff.
 Beau is 29 years old.
 He is a Navy veteran.
 He graduated with honors from the University of La Verne in California a couple of years ago with a degree in Accounting and has just recently successfully passed his CPA exams.

 Lexi is 22 and is happily employed in the Dallas-Ft.
 Worth area.
-Lexi loves art and is a very talented young artist.
+Lexi is a very talented young artist.